jeremiah-shaulov/tsa/generated-doc/interface.NodeVisitor/README.md

 - In order to obtain a return type that is more specific than `Node`, a test function _must_ be provided, and that function must be a type predicate.

-For the canonical implementation of this type,
+For the canonical implementation of this type, @see {visitNode}.